 New paper by the Coalition- "The BC Human Rights System Explained" This paper explains how we got to where we are today and how the various orantizations involved in human rights fit together.

 Social Condition - the state of being poor, homeless or otherwise disadvanteged is protected in only some human rights legislation, although Canada has committed to the UN to address the issue.
 See the most recent paper we had commissioned addressing the need for legislative change.

 Human trafficking is a global problem.
 Canada has been identified as both a transit and a destination point for human trafficking, and Vancouver has been singled out by the U.S. state department as a port of major concern.
 In 2007 British Columbia established the Office to Combat Trafficking in Persons (OCTIP).
 OCTIP is focused on he protection of trafficked persons and on the prevention of human trafficking.
 The Office will also assist law enforcement in the prosecution of human trafficking offenders.
 Our Human Trafficking page has more information on the topic.

 The latest copy of our Newsletter is now available.
 Link to past issues of the newsletter.

 We have a comprehensive education program which is offered province wide.
 We also provide consultation services to those designing and implementing human rights policies and procedures.
-Our Education Section outlines options or you may contact us directly to find out what educational services we can tailor to your needs.
+You may contact us directly to find out what educational services we can tailor to your needs.

 Security and You: Know Your Rights The Coalition has launched a rights kit that raises awareness and increases public knowledge of rights and responsibilities when interacting with private security guards.
 A wallet sized rights card, a brochure and a supplementary website – www.securityandyou.ca - explain what guards can and cannot do, what the public’s rights are when interacting with guards and how to make a complaint against a guard.
 Cards and brochures can be downloaded from www.securityandyou.ca or you can contact the Coalition directly.